The former parishes of Abernyte, Inchture & Kinnaird, Invergowrie and Longforgan ... are (since 1st Jan. 2025) the

 What’s the vision (beyond reorganising) ?

 In the face of secularisation, disenchantment, individualism and decline, there are many challenges.
-Much more important is a vision.
-Your ministers can't wait to get this process behind us so that we can get on with the real work of being the church we desperately need where…
+But much more important is a vision.
+Our vision is a church where …

 … despite our differences, we worship, love and serve together, a visible sign to society;